Optibus picks up $107M for an AI-based planning and operations platform aimed at mass transportation – TechCrunch

 Meanwhile, Optibus’ customers include city governments and other companies and organizations that have implemented mass transportation systems (these include those who have large campuses, but also, for example, big tech companies that operate private shuttle services to bring users who live in one place to their headquarters in another); huge mass transportation providers; electric and other vehicle makers; and more.

-In a city like London, CEO and co-founder Amos Haggiag says that it helps run 30% of the city’s public transportation, focused mainly around bus usage, and 25% of public transportation in the U.K. market overall.
+In a city like London, Haggiag says that it helps run 30% of the city’s public transportation, focused mainly around bus usage, and 25% of public transportation in the U.K. market overall.

 The funding is being co-led by two investors, Bessemer Venture Partners and Insight Partners, with previous investors Verizon Ventures*, Pitango, New Era Capital Partners, Dynamic Loop and Blue Red Partners also participating, along with strategics like bus company Stagecoach (which announced its investment, but not the value of it, last week).
-The company is not disclosing its valuation but Haggiag told me that it’s gone up 4X since its last round in 2018.

 Indeed, this is a significant round for Optibus, which prior to this had only raised around $55 million since opening for business in 2014.
 The size of this Series C underscores the company’s traction and also the potential opportunities of being a transportation data provider at the moment.